particle-iot/docs/src/content/reference/device-os/firmware.md

 `nif` is the network interface to use.
 This is typically omitted, in which case the primary network inteface is used (cellular or Wi-Fi).
 You can, however pass `Ethernet`, `WiFi`, or `Cellular` as this parameter, which will only use that interface to make the outbound TCP connection.

+In Device OS 6.2.0 and later, `nif` can be `Tether` to make connections to a device such as a Raspberry Pi connected by UART serial.

 ---
 {{note op="start" type="cellular"}}